 You likely already know that what you put in your mouth before hitting the gym can help ward off fatigue, but did you know that certain foods can actually make your workout less effective?
 Fatty foods like nuts and avocados take a long time to digest, so if you work out soon after eating them, you're making your body compete with itself for blood supply.
 This can result in diminished exercise performance and workout-ending muscle cramps.
 Another pre-workout dietary no-no is not eating enough carbs.
 Taking in too little of the nutrient makes it near impossible to make it through a long, intense, calorie-blasting workout.
 So what should you eat?
 Check out The Best Fuel For Every Workout to find out.

-is Out of Whack
+Your Cardio Plan is Out of Whack

 Yes, cardio boosts heart health, burns calories and, for many, can also be an effective way to zone out and relax, but not all cardio workouts are created equal.
 Staying on the treadmill or bike for too long, for example, can actually eat away at lean muscle mass, which, over time, slows metabolism and makes it harder to burn fat and lose weight.
 Endurance training also encourages the body to store food as fat to ensure you have enough reserve fuel for all these extra miles.
 To get more fat-burning bang for your buck, incorporate our Rapid Weight Loss Plan for Cardio Lovers twice a week.
 Exercisers who combine cardio with high-intensity, total-body resistance training programs (like the one we link to above) lose more than twice as much fat as those who follow a moderate-intensity cardio plan, say Skidmore College researchers.
 Alternatively, cut your cardio workout duration to 30 to 45 minutes and throw in some 60-second all-out sprint intervals every two or three minutes to pump up the intensity.

-the Wrong Way
+You're Recovering the Wrong Way

 Believe it or not, recovery and rest are just as important as your workout.
 When you don't give yourself enough time to relax between sweat sessions, the body starts pumping out cortisol, a stress hormone that boosts fat storage and appetite—a killer combination for anyone looking to lose weight and burn fat.
 This doesn't mean you have to take two days off for every day you hit the gym, but you should vary your workouts so you aren't hitting the same muscles on consecutive days.
 That means back-to-back full-body strength-training sessions are out; doing upper body one day and lower body the next is fair game, though, as is alternating lighter workouts—like yoga or a spin class—with full-body resistance training.
 This tactic helps your muscles recover without cutting into your workout schedule.
 It's a win-win.